-HappySleepers are a team of chartered child psychologists offering expert help and advice on sleep from newborns to teenagers.
+HappySleepers are a team of chartered child psychologists offering expert help and advice on sleep from infants to teenagers.
 Our work is based on the latest research in children's sleep and psychological theory, including effective assessment and interventions to change behaviours.
 We're all parents in the team, so we fully understand the emotional and physical challenges you may be facing, and we know that it’s essential that the methods we choose are right for you and your family